ckeditor/editor-recommendations/_use-cases/blog-article.md

 {% capture description %}
 Although not oficially specified, this format follows some strict conventions which are <i>de facto</i> standard.
 These conventions are derived from newspapers ones.
 A blog/article has a strong semantic structure that divides the text into logical fragments and is frequently denoted  by headings.
 The textual content is usually accompanied with multimedia content, especially images.

-{% include thumbnail.html src="use_case/blog-article/fig-1-thumbnail.png" full="use_case/blog-article/fig-1.png" alt="An example of a blog article, showing a few of the most frequently used features: images, headings, paragraphs, links, lists and quotes" caption="<b>Fig. 1:</b> A basic form of a blog/article." %}
+{% include thumbnail.html src="use_case/blog-article/fig-1-thumbnail.png" full="use_case/blog-article/fig-1.png" alt="An example of a blog article, showing a few of the most frequently used features: images, headings, paragraphs, links, lists and quotes" caption="A basic form of a blog/article." %}

 {% endcapture %}